CIRDLES/tripoli-manual/setup/03-QuickStart.md

 ## PC:

 Double-clicking the Tripoli .jar file should work on a PC right away, as long as you've installed Java.
 However, if you have an old Java installation, Windows might try and fail to open Tripoli with your older version.
+To fix this problem, we've created a .bat file, which you can download here:

+- {download}`Tripoli.bat <../testData/Tripoli.bat>`

-To fix this problem, we've created a .bat file, downloadable from GitHub in 'Assets' right beside the .jar file.
-Download both, then double-click the .bat file to open Tripoli.
+Move both the Tripoli .jar file you want to run and the .bat file to a new folder, then double-click on the .bat file to open Tripoli.

 ## Linux: